-1. Does your medical school or your institution offer support for medical students interested in enacting a sustainability initiative/QI project?
-Yes, the medical school or institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
+4.1.
+Does your medical school or your institution offer support for medical students interested in enacting a sustainability initiative/QI project?

-- The medical school or institution encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate. - No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.
+- 2 Yes, the medical school or institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum. - The medical school or institution encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate. - 0 No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.

-Score explanation: The medical school supported an initiative by a student interest group to implement composting and single-stream recycling programs at the medical school and all affiliated buildings.
-The composting and recycling programs were implemented in 2019 and continue to be funded by the medical school and maintained by the Brown Facilities Department.
-This demonstrates the medical school administration's willingness to support student-driven sustainability initiatives.
+Score explanation: Since 2019, a student-led initiative has driven composting and single-stream recycling maintenance at the medical school buildings and affiliate sites, funded by the medical school and managed by the Brown Facilities Department.
+This demonstrates the administration's support for sustainability efforts originating from the student community.